Haute Route, Chamonix-Zermatt

 - Taxi transfer from Champex to Verbier / Bourg St-Pierre by bus or taxi

-- Group safety equipment (communication device, rescue kit, first aid supplies, GPS, maps)
+- Group safety & technical equipment (ropes, communication device, rescue kit, first aid supplies, GPS, maps)

 - Alternative plan based on current conditions